Juwana-Zerman/Udacity-Neighborhood-Map/project-7/README.md

 The [FourSquare API](https://developer.foursquare.com/) was used to fetch data about restaurant locations

-[Axios](https://github.com/axios/axios) was used to fetch data from the [FourSquare API](https://developer.foursquare.com/) was used to fetch data about restaurant locations
+[Axios](https://github.com/axios/axios) was used to fetch data from the [FourSquare API](https://developer.foursquare.com/) about restaurant locations

 ### Other Development Tools